Hershey's Historic Spaces

 The Hotel Hershey, opened in 1933, is one of our region’s finest hotels, but for Mr. Hershey, it was the crown jewel of the attractions and amenities he built in the town of Hershey.
 Mr. Hershey’s travels around the country and abroad inspired its design.
 The idea for the Hotel’s exterior came from a small 30-room Mediterranean hotel on the water where Mr. Hershey stayed.
 His hotel would have 170 rooms and sit atop Pat’s Hill overlooking the town of Hershey instead of the sea.

-There are touches of Mr. Hershey’s worldly influence throughout the building.
-Inspired by Mr. Hershey’s second model town, Hershey, Cuba, and the beautiful sights he saw while traveling Europe, the Fountain Lobby features Spanish architecture that resembles an outdoor courtyard patio with a water feature and sky-like ceiling.
+The building's design is heavily influenced from Mr. Hershey's travels in Cuba and European countries.
+The Fountain Lobby features Spanish architecture that resembles an outdoor courtyard patio with a water feature and sky-like ceiling.
 While you’re enjoying a Hershey’s Signature Chocolate Martini in the Iberian LoungeSM, observe its Spanish motif, including lush carpets, comfortable chairs, cozy fireplace, oak columns, and an original mural depicting a waterfront scene.

 The Hotel Hershey has several world-class restaurants, including The CircularSM dining room.
 Mr. Hershey, who often dined alone on his travels, resented having to dine in a corner.
 When designing The Circular, he insisted that his restaurant have a round shape without central pillars or obstructions.
 This way, all his guests could have a good table.